AriRainbow/atlas-web-development/html_advanced/README.md

 ## Project Goals

 - Create a semantic HTML structure that aligns with the provided design.
-- Ensure all HTML elementsare used appropriately and meaningfully.
+- Ensure all HTML elements are used appropriately and meaningfully.
 - Exclude any CSS or styling to focus purely on structure.

 ## How to View the Design